-Light outputs are paired on the 4-way pluggable screw terminal socket named P2.
-It is possible to use two 2-way connectors in the 4-way socket.
+Light outputs are paired on the two 4-way pluggable screw terminal sockets named P1 and P2.
+It is possible to use two 2-way connectors in a 4-way socket.
 The light output connections must not be paralleled or grounded in any way.

-The state of each output is shown by a yellow LED indicator on the top panel of the controller.
+The state of each output is shown by a yellow LED indicator next to the connector.